Sites whose topoi are the smooth representations of locally profinite groups: Existence of a grid of a -site

 where the colimit is taken over the objects in the category $\Gal'/X_0$.
 We note that, for any object $(Y,f)$ of $\Gal'/X_0$, the map $U_S(Y,f) \to U(S)$ is bijective if $U_S(Y,f)$ is non-empty.
 Let $S$ and $S'$ be two finite subsets of $V$ with $S' \subset S$.
 The projection $\wt{U}_S(Y,f) \to \wt{U}_{S'}(Y,f)$ for each object $(Y,f)$ of $\Gal/X_0$ gives a morphism $U_S \to U_{S'}$ of presheaves on $\Gal/X_0$.
 The collection $(U_S)_{S \subset V}$ forms a projective system of presheaves on $\Gal/X_0$ indexed by the finite subsets of $V$.
-Hence $(U(S))_{S \subset V}$ forms a projective system of sets indexed by the finite subsets of $V$.
+Hence, $(U(S))_{S \subset V}$ forms a projective system of sets indexed by the finite subsets of $V$.

-\begin{lem} The projective limit $U = \varprojlim_{S} U(S) $ is non-empty. \end{lem} \begin{proof} It is easy to see that $U(S)$ is non-empty for any finite subset $S \subset V$ and the transition map $U(S) \to U(S')$ is surjective for any finite subsets $S,S' \subset V$ with $S' \subset S$.
+\begin{lem} A filtered projective limit $U = \varprojlim_{S} U(S) $ is non-empty. \end{lem} \begin{proof} It is easy to see that $U(S)$ is non-empty for any finite subset $S \subset V$ and the transition map $U(S) \to U(S')$ is surjective for any finite subsets $S,S' \subset V$ with $S' \subset S$.
 Recall that we have assumed Condition (1) or (2) on $\cC$.
 If $\cC$ satisfies Condition (1), then $U(S)$ is a finite set for every finite subset $S \subset V$.
 If $\cC$ satisfies Condition (2), then $V$ is at most countable.
 In the first case, one can use the fact that the projective limit of non-empty finite sets is non-empty to conclude.

-In the second case, one can see directly that the limit $U = \varprojlim_{S} U(S) $ is non-empty. \end{proof}
+Now let us consider the second case.
+Observe that if $I$ is a cofiltered partially ordered set whose cardinality is countably infinite, then there exists a cofinal partially ordered subset which is isomorphic to the opposite of the partially ordered set of natural numbers $\Z_{\ge 0}$.
+Using the surjectivity of the transition maps, we see that $U = \varprojlim_{S} U(S) $ is non-empty. \end{proof}